kjayma/surveyor_gui/README.md

 The surveyor gem is used to create surveys by parsing a file written in the Surveyor DSL.
 It does not include a gui for creating surveys, although it does provide a gui for taking surveys.

-This gem also provides a reporting capability for Surveyor.

 The lack of a gui front-end limits the utility of surveyor for certain applications.

 Surveyor_gui meets this need by providing a gui to create surveys from scratch.
 Surveyor_gui bypasses the need to create a Surveyor DSL file, and directly updates the Surveyor tables to build a survey.

+Surveyor is feature-rich and can create very complex surveys.
+Surveyor-gui does not support the full feature set of Surveyor, as it aims to create a simple to use front-end that easily can be mastered by an end user.
+It still provides quite a bit of power, but sacrifices some of Surveyor's breadth in exchange for ease-of-use.

+This gem will also provide a reporting capability for Surveyor.

 ## Requirements

 Surveyor works with:

-* Ruby 1.9.2, and 1.9.3
+* Ruby 1.9.3
-* Rails 3.1-3.2
+* Rails 3.2

 In keeping with the Rails team maintenance [policy] we no longer support Rails 3.0 (stick with v1.3.0 if you need Rails 3.0) or Ruby 1.8.7 (stick with v1.4.0 if you need Ruby 1.8.7).